bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit2.md

 I might have missed some, but it is definitely a good start.
 The good thing is you can achieve all of this by installing only three phone apps: **Alipay**, **WeChat**, and **Amap**.
 Ultimately, you can complete this list with any app you may feel the need to use.

 I strongly recommend **installing and setting up every phone app you need BEFORE your departure**.
 Many problems that are hard to anticipate can occur due to the blocking of many of your favorite internet services and other various reasons when you are in China.
 Moreover, if you find yourself having an issue installing an app, you might not be able to rely on Google, YouTube, Reddit, etc., to troubleshoot and find a solution.
-I emphasize that Alipay and WeChat can be both, and should be, set from the comfort of your home before your trip.

 <!-- First, because the Google Play store for android phone -->
 <!-- is blocked and you may not be able to download easily the .apk of some of the -->